-5.3 No person may stand for election to either of these Offices, unless he presents a written endorsement of his State’s delegation to the AMA-HOD.
+5.3 No person may stand for election to either of these Offices without a written endorsement of his State’s delegation to the AMA-HOD.

 5.5 No person may stand for election for the office of Delegate unless he has attended at least one AMA-MSS National Meeting prior to the Meeting at which the said election shall take place unless no such candidate stands for election.

 - first, the region Chair;